What to Wear in Nice, France in Spring

 Young woman in a colorful dress smiling on a rooftop overlooking the azure coastline of France demonstrating what to wear in Nice in spring.

-• Random Motives Viscose Blend Mini Dress ($43) from NA-KD, which features a multicolor abstract doodle print on a flowy asymmetrical mini dress.
-The self-tie shoulder straps allow you to play around with the shape of the neckline, and the hi-lo hem means you could even wear this piece as a dynamic top over neutral trousers!
-The whimsical pattern of faces, animals, and inanimate objects come to life felt like the perfect reflection of the vibrant energy in town, while the breezy material was well suited for the sunny day!
+• A flowing asymmetrical mini dress with multicolor abstract doodles.
+The self-tie straps play with the shape of the neckline, and the hi-lo hem means you can wear this as a dynamic top over neutral trousers!
+The whimsical pattern of faces, animals, and inanimate objects come to life felt like the perfect embodiment of the abstract energy in town, while the breezy material was well suited for the warm day.

 Stylish woman in a crochet skirt and denim jacket sitting on a bench by the sea in Nice, France showcasing what to wear during springtime in Nice.

-• Crochet Knitted Thin Strap Maxi Dress ($26) from NA-KD.
-This sleeveless brown maxi dress features a crochet sunflower design with a bodycon fit and back slit detailing to exude casual elegance while reflect the natural colors of coastal features.
-If you can’t tell yet, I’m a huge fan of NA-KD for affordable, high-quality pieces with touches of artistic flair that are perfect for vacation outfits!
-The lightweight cotton fabric kept me quite cool with exposed gaps in the crochet pattern—and on this particular 63°F day it was even a bit too cool, so I wore an ancient Forever 21 denim jacket on top of my ensemble for added warmth.
-This jacket from nearly 10 years ago isn’t sold online anymore, but you can find a comparable style here ($27.98, paid link).
+• This sleeveless brown maxi features a crochet sunflower design with a bodycon fit to exude casual elegance in the natural palette of coastal features.
+NA-KD always delivers affordable, high-quality pieces with touches of artistic flair perfect for vacation outfits!
+The lightweight cotton fabric kept me quite cool with exposed gaps in the crochet pattern—and on this 63°F day it was perhaps a bit too cool.

 ABOUT ME